January 3, 2023

 Like many shows in Pigeon Forge, seats fill up fast – particularly during peak travel times.
 Book your adventure alongside the Crimson and Sapphire crews online at piratesvoyage.com.

-Taking annoying neighbors to the next level, the Hatfield & McCoy Dinner Feud hilariously tries to settle the longest-running quarrel in history.
+Taking annoying neighbors to the next level, the Hatfield & McCoy Dinner Feud hilariously tries to settle the longest running quarrel in history.
 Pick a side and join the feud.
 Filled with proud mountain folks, the show features country cousins engaged in feats of strength, exciting stunts and show-stopping music and dance numbers.
-The theater recently added a “swimming hole,” providing another dimension of high-flying fun – including diving dogs.
+The theater even has a “swimming hole,” providing another dimension of high-flying fun – including diving dogs.
+They even have the mayor’s new, high-flying contraption he calls a “billy-copter,” and naturally hilarity ensues as the mountain-style, mountain-built machine appears during the show.

 The special Hatfield & McCoy Christmas Disaster Dinner Feud puts run-of-the-mill family squabbles to shame.
 Throughout November and December, Pa Hatfield and Ma McCoy try to bring their feuding broods together in the spirit of the season.
 Although they might wind up on Santa’s naughty list, the family-friendly show is a gift for holiday audiences.